Tell me more ×

 But regardless of the terms, there have been documented cases of people being born with both sets of genitalia.
 However you classify their body, the idea that their brain is either male or female (or both?) would assume that the brain is in a body that doesn't gender match.
 The topic is that of intersex.

 That being said, an otherwise normally male brain in an otherwise normally female body is not quite a certainty based on the information I found.
 Most of the studies seem to be identifying male or female and then studying the brain.
 What you are looking for is a way to determine if a particular brain is male or female.
 That seems likely in the future.
 It also seems likely that people will be born with brains outside of the typical male/female definitions.
 Considering the varying intersex examples, it seems reasonable to think that your brain could be gender swapped.
-But I suspect we need to wait awhile for conformation.
+But I suspect we need to wait awhile for confirmation.

 1